 Furthermore, a few popular request formats for RESTful APIs are:

-Overall, RESTful APIs enhance mobile applications that are distributed over the Internet.
-The applications become more scalable and it’s easier to modify it as well.
+Overall, RESTful APIs enhance web apps and mobile apps that are distributed over the Internet.
+The mobile apps become more scalable and it’s easier to modify it as well.

 Ultimately, your app will become more reliable, portable, visible, and simplified with a RESTful API.